zackexley/zackexley.github.io/index.md

 ### Rules for Revolutionaries

-The amazing Becky Bond and I wrote a book about organizing based on our experiences on the Bernie campaign called [Rules for Revolutionaries: How Big Organizing Can Change Everything](https://www.amazon.com/Rules-Revolutionaries-Organizing-Change-Everything-ebook/dp/B01MG20YZ0).
-It's been making the rounds, and we've had a lot of fun speaking to groups all around the world about Big Organizing.
+Becky Bond and I wrote a book about organizing based on our experiences on the Bernie campaign called [Rules for Revolutionaries: How Big Organizing Can Change Everything](https://www.amazon.com/Rules-Revolutionaries-Organizing-Change-Everything-ebook/dp/B01MG20YZ0).
+We've had a lot of fun speaking to groups all around the world about Big Organizing.
 Please get in touch if you'd like one or both of us to speak to your group.

 ### New project

-While working on Brand New Congress, I identified a need for a new kind of think tank: one that provides comprehensive, common-sense solutions to our biggest problems–solutions that are too simple and obvious for highfalutin academics to bother with–and explains them in plain, simple langauge.
-I'm workign to start this think tank now!
-It's tentatively called Left Right Forward, but it's really just embryonic now.
+While working on Brand New Congress, I identified a need for a new kind of policy think tank: one that provides comprehensive, common-sense solutions for our biggest problems–solutions that are too simple and obvious for highfalutin academics to bother with–and explains them in plain, simple language.
+I'm working to start this think tank now!
+It's tentatively called Left Right Forward, but it's still embryonic.
 You can follow my progress [here](https://leftrightforward.org).

 ### YouTube Experiment

 Inspired by the Alt Right's complete takeover of YouTube–which more people watch now than television (read my [paper](https://shorensteincenter.org/anatomy-of-alt-right-youtuber/))–I made some videos that attempted to engage an audience there on economic issues in a new way.
 Check out the videos [here](https://www.youtube.com/channel/UCVrE6_b8mFBXkodk6gO54rg).

 ### Other stuff I think about
 I spend as much time as I can reading history and economics.
 I'm focused on how poor countries become rich, and how countries with declining living standards like the U.S. can turn things around.
-The first book I recommend to everyone is Cambirdge Economist Ha-Joon Chang's [Bad Samaritans](https://www.amazon.com/dp/B003Z9L4NA/).
+The first book I recommend to everyone is Cambridge Economist Ha-Joon Chang's [Bad Samaritans](https://www.amazon.com/dp/B003Z9L4NA/).

 ### Contact
 If you're a reporter or looking for me for some other reason, just email me@zackexley.com.
 Apologies in advance if I can't get back to you, but if we answered all our email, it's all we would all day, right?